 Predicting ultimate loss exposure is predicated on evaluating past experience and adjusting for changes in current development and trends.
-The external actuaries incorporate two primary statistical models, both of which examine past loss experience on a paid and incurred basis.
-The loss development method forecasts ultimate losses for each policy year based on historic emergence patterns of the Company.
+Our external actuaries' work includes two principal steps.
+First, they use an actuarial technique known as the loss development method to calculate loss development factors for the Company.
+The loss development factors forecast ultimate losses for each policy year based on historic emergence patterns of the Company.
 Older policy year experience is applied to newer policy years to project future development.
 When new trends surface, the loss development factors are adjusted to incorporate the more recent development phenomena.
 Changes in homeownership patterns, increased property turnover rates, and a boom in refinance transactions all are examples of current events that reduce the tail exposure of the loss pattern and warrant these adjustments.